Trending in Equine Circles: CBD for Horses

 But, this is not the first time that the health benefits of cannabis have been applied to horses.
 Trainers and owners have long discussed anecdotal evidence that appears to show that cannabis works as a therapeutic tool for horses.
 These are usually stories about how cannabis calms these animals, and reduces inflammation, joint pain, while improving injury recovery time.

-What is CBD for Horses?
+CBD for Horses?

 Most of the horse-specific cannabis products include CBD as the main active ingredient.
 CBD is a non-psychoactive cannabinoid found in cannabis that interacts with the endocannabinoid system to induce a range of effects on the body.
 Cannabinoids activate cannabinoid receptors, such as the G-protein coupled receptors, CB1 and CB2.